 However, if you’re looking for something that will replace a income from a full-time job, that’s not what survey taking is designed for.
 Cash here and there, yes.
 An alternative to going to working regular hours at a store or coffee shop?
 Unfortunately, not.

 If you’re like most university students, you probably spend what little disposable income you have on things like music at the iTunes store, odds and ends at places like Target and Walmart, electronics and books from Amazon and coffee from Starbucks.
 That’s if you’re lucky of course to have any spare cash at all!
 Many online survey companies offer gift cards and e-gift vouchers from these retailers, along with dozens of others.

 Alternatively, you might think that cash is king, and prefer that as a payment option.
-There are survey panels who strictly pay cash by PayPal, and others make payments via check.
-If these are your preferred methods of payment, only join survey panels who offer these payment methods.
+There are survey panels who strictly pay cash by PayPal, and others issue payments via check.
+If these are your preferred methods of payment, zero in on and join survey panels who offer these payment methods.

 Protecting yourself from scams

 Like with anything online, you should have your guard up when first getting involved with survey taking.
 The first thing you should look at is a survey panel’s listing on SurveyPolice.
-Read the reviews, check out their website, and then decide whether or not to join.
-If you join the top rated panels on SurveyPolice, you will not run into “scams”.
-Survey job scams are most commonly found by doing internet searches for “online surveys”, clicking on ads on platforms like Snapchat and Tiktok, and finding sketchy websites that usually make promises that are a little too good to be true…
+Read the user reviews, check out their website, and then decide whether or not to join.
+If you join the top rated panels on SurveyPolice, you will not run into scams, as the sites listed there are ordered by user reviews.
+Instead, survey job scams are most commonly found by doing internet searches for “online surveys”, clicking on ads on platforms like Snapchat and TikTok, and finding sketchy websites that usually make promises that are a little too good to be true…

 Regardless, if you are unsure about something, feel free to send us a message, or reach out to the community by posting your question on our forum.
 The people there are super-nice, want to see you succeed and will happily help you out.